 5) Plan around any tax payments.
 As self-employed, you may be paying large tax payments throughout the year, so make sure that you’ve planned your closing date and down payment around these tax deadlines.

 6) Have a backup plan.
-As any experienced self-employed will tell you, a sizeable savings is a must.
+As any experienced self-employed will tell you, a sizeable saving is a must.
 In addition to just good planning, that emergency account can turn into a super-sized down payment.